karlhulme/jsonotron/readme.md

 Functions for generating code using handlebars templates and a `TypeLibrary`.

+### jsonotron-factories

+Factory definitions that can be used to generate portions of a type library automatically.
+There is currently a factory for generating a type that can be consumed directly by the [Sengi](https://github.com/karlhulme/sengi) database service.

 ### jsonoserve

 An express handler for distributing generated code to other micro-services.  `npm install` this library into an express-based service to add jsonotron functionality to it.